logicmonitor/lm-powershell-module/Documentation/New-LMDashboardGroup.md

 ```

 ## DESCRIPTION
-The New-LMDashboardGroup function is used to create a new dashboard group in LogicMonitor.
+The New-LMDashboardGroup function creates a new dashboard group in LogicMonitor.
-It requires a name for the group and can optionally include a description, widget tokens, and either the parent group ID or parent group name.
+It can be created under a parent group specified by either ID or name.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
+#Create dashboard group using parent ID
-New-LMDashboardGroup -Name "MyDashboardGroup" -Description "This is a sample dashboard group" -WidgetTokens @{ "Token1" = "Value1"; "Token2" = "Value2" } -ParentGroupId 123
+New-LMDashboardGroup -Name "Operations" -Description "Operations dashboards" -ParentGroupId 123
 ```

-This example creates a new dashboard group named "MyDashboardGroup" with a description and widget tokens.
-It sets the parent group using the parent group ID.

 ### EXAMPLE 2
 ```
-New-LMDashboardGroup -Name "MyDashboardGroup" -Description "This is a sample dashboard group" -WidgetTokens @{ "Token1" = "Value1"; "Token2" = "Value2" } -ParentGroupName "ParentGroup"
+#Create dashboard group using parent name
+New-LMDashboardGroup -Name "Operations" -Description "Operations dashboards" -ParentGroupName "Root"
 ```

-This example creates a new dashboard group named "MyDashboardGroup" with a description and widget tokens.
-It sets the parent group using the parent group name.

 ## PARAMETERS